 SAVVY Contemporary e.
 V.

 The African-American composer, musician and performer Julius Eastman (1940-1990) was a leading figure of American minimal music of the 1970s and 1980s.
 Following his premature death, he was quickly forgotten, but as of late people have been rediscovering his works.
-The joint project “We Have Delivered Ourselves from the Tonal” comprises various formats which pay tribute to Eastman’s musical genius and personality.
-It investigates Eastman’s visionary musical concept that combines repetition with improvisation, and examines the social context in which the artist worked.
+The joint project “We Have Delivered Ourselves from the Tonal” comprised various formats which payed tribute to Eastman’s musical genius and personality.
+It investigated Eastman’s visionary musical concept that combines repetition with improvisation, and examined the social context in which the artist worked.
 Eastman had always regarded his work as a medium for addressing socio-political, economic and religious themes, gender issues, sexuality and racism.

-Musicians, fine artists, performers and scholars will meet to discuss Eastman’s legacy and reassess its significance for the development of contemporary music.
-Selected participants have been commissioned to develop their own artistic and theoretical perspectives on works such as “Gay Guerrilla”, “Our Father” and “The Holy Presence of Joan d'Arc”.
-The exhibition by SAVVY Contemporary will present the results of the project along with handwritten scores, concert recordings, listening stations and private photos which offer a very personal view of the life and works of Julius Eastman.
-The MaerzMusik Festival 2018 will open with one of Eastman’s compositions for four pianos.
+Musicians, fine artists, performers and scholars have met to discuss Eastman’s legacy and reassessed its significance for the development of contemporary music.
+Selected participants had been commissioned to develop their own artistic and theoretical perspectives on works such as “Gay Guerrilla”, “Our Father” and “The Holy Presence of Joan d'Arc”.
+The exhibition by SAVVY Contemporary presented the results of the project along with handwritten scores, concert recordings, listening stations and private photos which offered a very personal view of the life and works of Julius Eastman.
+The MaerzMusik Festival 2018 has opened with one of Eastman’s compositions for four pianos.

 A project by SAVVY Contemporary in cooperation with the MaerzMusik Festival in Berlin.

 Artists: Hassan Khan (EG), Annika Kahrs, Barthélémy Toguo (CM/FR), The Otolith Group (UK/DE), Okwui Okpokwasili (NG, US)